Feb

 Throw everything into your pot, bring to the boil and simmer for approximately 45 minutes.
 If you prefer, you can liquidise the soup for smooth finish but this just adds to the washing up and I consider it excessive faffing about and in any case, I quite like the non-liquidised texture.

 If you have any fresh coriander leaves, roughly chop and use as garnish.
-Serve with a dollop of sour cream or natural yoghurt and accompany with mini pappadums or fresh crusty bread.
+Serve with a dollop of sour cream or natural yoghurt and accompany with mini papadums or fresh crusty bread.

 Bon appétit!